sylefeb/Silice/learn-silice/Documentation.md

 > **Note:** currently circuitry instantiation can only be made on VIO identifiers (no expressions, no bit-select or part-select).
 This restriction will be removed at some point.
-In the meantime bound expressions provide a work around, first defining a bound expression with an identifier then giving it to the circuitry (these can be defined in a block around the circuit instantiation).
+In the meantime expression trackers provide a work around, first defining a tracker with an identifier then giving it to the circuitry (these can be defined in a block around the circuit instantiation).

 ## Combinational loops